 - Low refrigerant

-Either way, the result is that the air conditioner's evaporator coil does not properly disperse the heat, and consequently 'overcools' itself.
-The impact of this super-cooling is condensation (that's water formation), and finally ice forms from that condensation as it cools below the freezing point.
-Yep, the A/C has morphed into an old-school icebox.
+Either way, the ending effect is that the air conditioner’s evaporator coil does not properly disperse the heat, and in effect ‘overcools’ itself.
+The impact of this super-cooling is condensation (that’s water formation), and eventually ice forms from that condensation as it cools below the freezing point.
+In other words, the A/C just turned into an old-school icebox.

-- Turn the unit completely off at the thermostat, and don’t try to thaw the system by increasing the temperature at the thermostat.
-It is important that the A/C system is completely OFF.
+- Turn the A/C completely off at the thermostat, and do not just move up the temperature on the thermostat.
+Just make sure the A/C system is completely OFF.

-- Check to ensure that the airflow around your system is unrestricted.
-Replace the furnace or air handler's filter and replace any return air filters.
-Open all the registers completely and ensure that they are not obstructed by furniture or drapes.
+- Confirm that there is nothing restricting the airflow to the system.
+Replace the furnace or air handler’s filter and replace any return air filters.
+Open all the registers completely and verify that they are not blocked by furniture or drapes.

 What Does it Cost to Repair?

-This can turn into an expensive repair.
-When your air conditioner ices over it can lead to damage to the compressor.
-Replacing your compressor could easily cost as much as a downpayment on a new system.
-Actually, many homeowners are forced to choose between installing a new system or repairing the damaged unit.
-If you follow the steps above and quickly call a ACE-certified technician, you stand a better chance of having a less expensive job.
+This can turn into a costly repair.
+When your unit ices over it can lead to a compressor replacement.
+Replacing your compressor can cost as much as a downpayment on a high efficiency model.
+In fact, many homeowners are forced to decide between installing a new system vs repairing the damaged unit.
+If you act quickly and call a ACE-certified technician, you stand a better chance of having a less expensive repair.

-Your technician will advise you of the exact cause and how to avoid the issue from occurring in the future.
-If a leak is present (and that is rare, but possible), the leak has to be repaired or the unit will probably freeze again.
+Your technician will diagnose the situation and how to avoid the issue from repeating in the future.
+If a leak exists (and that is rare, but possible), the leak has to be repaired or the unit will likely freeze again.